-Sirloin comes close to the cow’s rump so its mostly made of muscle.
-Thus, to have quality of sirloin it is best to tenderize it.
+Sirloin comes close to the cow’s rump so it is made of muscle.
+Thus, to have a quality sirloin it is best to tenderize it.
 In the anime recipe, this happens by batting the meat and covering it with onions.
-Onions contain enzyme that break down meat, softening it. ( This isn’t exclusive toonions, like Soma said pineapple and honey should also do it.).
+Onions contain an enzyme that breaks down meat, softening it. ( This isn’t exclusive to onions, like Soma said pineapple and honey should also do it.).

 So anime factoid checks out; it is possible to make cheap meat delicious with some preparation.